reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 echo $PATH
 ```

-If you can see the `/home/<username>/Share/scripts/` in the output of the previous command, you should be ready to run the asmstats script:
+If you can see the `/home/<username>/Share/scripts/` in the output of the previous command, you should be ready to run the asmstats script (but first double-check that the conda environment `eukaryotic_genome_assembly` is active):

 ```console
 asmstats <species>.ccs.total.fasta.gz > <species>.total.fasta.stats